All Products

 2.2 Obtain service information

-After the EasyRec model service is deployed, go to the Elastic Algorithm Service (EAS) page.
-Find the service that you want to call, and in the Service Method column, click Invocation Information to view the service endpoint and token.
+After deployment, go to the Elastic Algorithm Service (EAS) page.
+Find your service and click Invocation Information in the Service Method column to view the endpoint and token.

 2.3 SDK code examples

-The EasyRec model service uses the Protocol Buffers (Protobuf) format for both input and output.
-Therefore, you cannot test the service from the PAI-EAS console.
+The EasyRec model service uses Protocol Buffers (Protobuf) for input and output, so you cannot test it from the PAI-EAS console.

-Before you call the service, confirm the fg_mode configured in model_config during deployment in Step 1.
-Different modes require different client invocation methods.
+Before calling the service, confirm the fg_mode in model_config from Step 1.
+Each mode requires a different client SDK.

 Mode (fg_mode)